-(6) Intended maximum flight duration and maximum diversion in the ETOPS segment, used in the extended range operation under consideration.
+(6) Intended maximum flight duration and maximum diversion in the ETOPS segment, used in the extended-range operation under consideration.

 - c.
 Engineering judgement will be used in the analysis of paragraph b. above, such that the potential improvement in reliability, following the introduction of corrective actions identified during the analysis, can be quantified. - d.
-The resultant predicted reliability level and the criteria developed in accordance with section 3 (RISK MANAGEMENT AND RISK MODEL) should be used together to determine the maximum diversion time for which the particular airframe/engine combination qualifies. - e.
-The type design standard for type approval of the airframe/engine combination, and the engine, for ETOPS will include all modifications and maintenance actions for which full or partial credit is taken by the (S)TC holder and other actions required by the Agency to enhance reliability.
-The schedule for incorporation of type design standard items should normally be established in the Configuration, Maintenance and Procedures (CMP) document, for example in terms of calendar time, hours or cycles. - f.
-When third country (S)TC holders' and/or third country operator's data are evaluated, the respective foreign Authorities will be offered to participate in the assessment. - g.
-ETOPS Reliability Tracking Board (RTB)'s Findings.
+The resultant predicted reliability level and the criteria developed in accordance with Section 3 (RISK MANAGEMENT AND RISK MODEL) should be used together to determine the maximum diversion time for which the particular airframe/engine combination qualifies. - e.
+The type design standard for type approval of the airframe/engine combination, and the engine, for ETOPS will include all modifications and maintenance actions for which full or partial credit is taken by the (S)TC holder and other actions required by the Agency EASA to enhance reliability.
+The schedule for incorporation of type design standard items should normally be established in the configuration, maintenance and procedures (CMP) document, for example in terms of calendar time, hours or cycles. - f.
+When third-country (S)TC holders' and/or third-country operators's data are is evaluated, the respective foreign Aauthorities will be offered to participate in the assessment. - g.
+ETOPS reliability tracking board (RTB)'s findings

-Once an assessment has been completed and the RTB has documented its findings, the Agency will declare whether or not the particular airframe/engine combination and engine satisfy the relevant considerations of this AMC.
-Items recommended qualifying the propulsion system, such as maintenance requirements and limitations will be included in the Assessment Report (chapter II section 10 of this AMC).
+Once an assessment has been completed and the RTB has documented its findings, the Agency EASA will declare whether or not the particular airframe/engine combination and engine satisfy the relevant considerations of this AMC.
+Items recommended qualifying the propulsion system, such as maintenance requirements and limitations will be included in the Assessment Report (eChapter II sSection 10 of this AMC).

 h.
-In order to establish that the predicted propulsion system reliability level is achieved and subsequently maintained, the (S) TC holder should submit to the Agency an assessment of the reliability of the propulsion system on a quarterly basis.
+In order to establish that the predicted propulsion system reliability level is achieved and subsequently maintained, the (S)TC holder should submit to the Agency EASA an assessment of the reliability of the propulsion system on a quarterly basis.
 The assessment should concentrate on the ETOPS configured fleet and should include ETOPS related events from the non-configured fleet of the subject airframe/engine combination and from other combinations utilising a related engine model.